photoprism/photoprism-docs/docs/getting-started/portainer/index.md

 After waiting a few moments, you should be able to log in as `admin` with the password specified in `PHOTOPRISM_ADMIN_PASSWORD` when you navigate to <http://localhost:2342/>.

 !!! tldr ""
-    If you have changed the server hostname, port, or protocol in your configuration, the URL needs to be adjusted accordingly.
+    If you have modified the server hostname, port, or protocol in your configuration, the URL to use changes accordingly.

 ### Step 3: Index Your Library ###